Approaching Your Uninvited Holiday Guest

 As a first step, it is important to accept the many feelings present at this time of year – the happy and the sad.
 Grief can feel like an empty pit.
 If you don’t acknowledge the crater in the middle of the room, you run the risk of falling into it and getting lost.
-Instead, acknowledge the crater so that you can learn how to navigate it.
+Instead, acknowledge your feelings so that you can learn how to navigate them.

 - Recognize that you are not alone

-Once you have acknowledged your own feelings, you may start to notice others around you who are feeling a bit blue.
-Try sharing your feelings with a trusted friend or family member.
+Once you have accepted your grief, you may notice others around you who share your feelings.
+Consider confiding in a trusted friend or family member.

 If you aren’t comfortable sharing with a friend - Chester County has a number of mental health resources, including a 24/7 hotline for mental health emergencies.
 A peer who understands how you feel is just a phone call away.

-- Understand that you can feel sad while also feeling happy
+- Remember that you can feel sad while also feeling happy

 Humans are complex and feel multiple emotions at the same time.
 We can feel joy watching children experience the magic of the holidays.
 At the same time, we can miss ‘the way things used to be’ or feel overwhelmed by the pressure to create holiday magic for those around us.

-- Recognize that you won’t feel this way forever
+- Know that you won’t feel this way forever

-Grief stays with us for a long time – possibly forever.
-But grief does not always feel the same.
-At times grief can feel like a swelling wave that washes over everything.
-Other times grief is smaller and unseen but certainly still felt – more like a sprinkle of rain on a sunny day.
+At times grief can feel huge, like a swelling wave that washes over everything.
+Other times grief is smaller but certainly still felt – like a sprinkle of rain on a sunny day.